SuperNEMO-DBD/Falaise/CONTRIBUTING.md

 which can help to keep track of developments and progress.

-Git is a distributed version control system, so all of the commits made so far are only present in your local working copy.
+Git is a distributed version control system, so all of the commits made so far are *only present in your local working copy*.
 If you haven't published your Topic Branch already on your fork on GitHub, as documented earlier, use `git push`:

 ```console